chilion-tan/chilion-tan/README.md

 - 👋 Hi, I’m @chilion-tan.
-Done a lot of visual basic application and javascript.
+Done some visual basic and javascript web applications for fun.
-- 👀 I’m interested in programming code, IoT application and 3D design and printing as a hobby.
+- 👀 I’m interested in programming, IoT application and 3D design and printing as a hobby.
-- 🌱 I’m currently learning python to animate 3D objects in Freecad.
+- 🌱 I’m currently learning python to animate 3D objects in Freecad 3D Modeling.
-- 💞️ I’m looking to collaborate on providing automation consulting services and IoT application
+- 💞️ I’m looking for opportunity to apply automation and IoT applications to help improve productivity.
 - Remote machine data collection, monitoring of variables, sent alert via email/sms, visualization of data
-- High Density indoor plant system and fish farming.
+- Collaborate on High Density indoor plant system and fish farming.
 - 📫 How to reach me chilion.tan+github@gmail.com

 <!---